Baklanov-Soft/shopping-cart-backend/readme.md

 ### Environment variables for container:

-- Database:
+Database:

 - DATABASE_HOST - host of postgres, should be equal to service name if runned in the same docker compose file;
 - DATABASE_PORT - port of postgres;
 - DATABASE_DB - name of the database, should be created before running the service;
 - DATABASE_USER - name of database user;
 - DATABASE_PASSWORD - password of database user;
 - DATABASE_MIGRATE - if set to `false` - app won't do the migration at the start.

-- Service:
+Redis:

+- REDIS_URL - url for connection to redis.

+Http:

+- HTTP_HOST - host of local http server (default 0.0.0.0);
+- HTTP_PORT - port of local http server (default 8080);
+- HTTP_CORS_ALLOWED_ORIGINS - list of allowed CORS origins, empty list by default means all origins allowed.

+App:

 - ADMIN_NAME - name of the initial admin user (will be created after migrations);
 - ADMIN_PASSWORD - password of the initial user.

 Container repo:
 https://hub.docker.com/repository/docker/denisnovac/shopping-cart-backend/general